AFLplusplus/LibAFL/docs/src/core_concepts/executor.md

 However, we have to take care of the shared memory, it's the child process that runs the harness code and writes the coverage to the map.

 We have to make the map shared between the parent process and the child process, so we'll use shared memory again.
-You should compile your harness with `pointer_maps` (for `libafl_targes`) features enabled, this way, we can have a pointer; `EDGES_MAP_PTR` that can point to any coverage map.
+You should compile your harness with `pointer_maps` (for `libafl_targets`) features enabled, this way, we can have a pointer; `EDGES_MAP_PTR` that can point to any coverage map.

 On your fuzzer side, you can allocate a shared memory region and make the `EDGES_MAP_PTR` point to your shared memory.